 In 2017 he enjoyed a highly-satisfying year, placing second in the Dubai Marathon in 2:06:46 before trimming five seconds from his marathon PB to run a slick 2:05:39 for fourth in Amsterdam.

-Mule has continued to impress in 2018, producing a lifetime best of 59:44 to win the Barcelona Half Marathon before posting a PB of 2:04:37 to place second in the Amsterdam Marathon.
+Last year Mule continued to impress, producing a lifetime best of 59:44 to win the Barcelona Half Marathon before posting a PB of 2:04:37 to place second in the Amsterdam Marathon.

 Did You Know?